Creating quality internships: a guide for employers

 - Conduct evaluations to improve your program both during the internship and at the end.

 The Greater Richmond Chamber has an excellent guide on starting and enhancing an internship program.

 There has been a lot of media attention about unpaid internships over the past few years and it can be difficult to follow the ins-and-outs of intern compensation.
 While it is good practice to pay an intern for work if possible, the rules differ between the private and public sectors.

 For a full description of the current labor standards, visit the U.S Department of Labor website >>

 According to the NACE website, the average hourly wage rate for a bachelor’s degree intern is $16.25.
 For master’s degree interns, the overall average is $22.58.
 The specifics of your industry and the student’s experience level will determine the exact amount you offer your intern.

 Are there VCU guidelines regarding receiving credit for internships?

 Internship guidelines are established by the department from which the student is seeking credit.
 Some departments award academic credit for internships and others do not.
 If academic credit is awarded, the student is required to register for the course and to pay the class registration fee.
-To learn more about internship requirements at VCU, contact Joslyn Bedell at (804) 828-1645 or email@example.com.
+To learn more about internship requirements at VCU, contact Danielle Pearles at (804) 828-2216 or firstname.lastname@example.org.